On minimal nonperfectly divisible fork-free graphs: Proof of Theorem

-\begin{lemma} Every minimal nonperfectly divisible fork-free graph is odd parachute-free. \end{lemma} \begin{proof} Suppose to its contrary, let $G$ be a minimal nonperfectly divisible fork-free graph that contains an odd parachute $F$.
+\begin{lemma} Every MNPWD fork-free graph is odd parachute-free. \end{lemma} \begin{proof} Suppose to its contrary, let $G$ be an MNPWD fork-free graph that contains an odd parachute $F$.
 Let $C=v_1v_2...v_nv_1$ be the odd hole contained of $F$ such that $n\geq 5$ and $n$ is odd, and $v$ be the vertex of degree 1 of $F$.